Family tent campers do not encounter high winds, unless they ignore weather forecasts.

-The wind scale categories below allow campers to easily assess the threat of high winds and choose appropriate shelter.
+The wind scale categories below allow campers to assess the threat of high winds and choose appropriate shelter.

-in order to explore the more moderate winds that family tent campers normally encounter.
+Campers may also enjoy reading the Tent Camping And Wind page in order to explore the more moderate winds that family tent campers normally encounter.

-|Suitable equipment, useful tips, important information:|
+Description, suitable equipment, useful tips, etc.

 30 - 60 mph

 Strong to severe.

-|Tent camping in these winds is beyond the scope of most family recreating.
+However, tent camping in these winds is beyond the scope of most family recreating.